FIFA says Valcke not involved in $10 million payment

-ZURICH (Reuters) - FIFA denied on Tuesday that President Sepp Blatter’s right hand man Jerome Valcke was involved in $10 million bank transactions under investigation by U.S authorities despite the publication of a letter to Valcke outlining the payment.
+ZURICH (Reuters) - FIFA denied on Tuesday that Jérôme Valcke, the top lieutenant of its President Sepp Blatter, was involved in $10 million in bank transactions at the heart of a U.S. bribery investigation against the world soccer body, despite the publication of a letter to Valcke outlining the payment.

-Valcke, who has been secretary general since 2007 and is seen as one of the most powerful men in world sport, had no role in the payments, which were authorized by the chairman of FIFA’s Finance Committee, FIFA said in a statement.
+Secretary general Valcke had no role in the payments, which were authorised by the chairman of FIFA’s Finance Committee, it said in a statement.

 The chairman of the committee at the time of the payments was Argentina’s Julio Grondona, who died last year.